Who Are Serena and Venus Williams Playing in Doubles?

-Who are Serena and Venus Williams playing in doubles? originally appeared on NBC Sports Chicago
+Who are Serena and Venus Williams playing in doubles? originally appeared on NBC Sports Washington

 For the third night this week, Serena Williams will be taking the Arthur Ashe court at the U.S. Open – but this time, she won’t be alone.
 Serena and Venus Williams accepted a wild card into the women’s doubles tournament, adding even more intrigue to Serena’s final U.S. Open as she evolves out of her tennis career.